 You now have to spend more time running to the grocery or eating junk food.
 Meal planning for the week might help you better organize your time.
 Besides, having pre-made grocery lists will keep you from roaming around the supermarket.

 Every year, the average American household spends roughly USD 4.300 on food.
 Meal planning is also an optimal tool to save extra cash on your weekly budget.
-By planning your menus, you can arrange and limit your food spending and prevent buying any more than you need.
+You can arrange and limit your food spending by planning your menus and preventing buying any more than you need.

 The expense of dining continues to rise, according to the Bureau of Labor Statistics.
 Meal preparation likewise helps you avoid the lures of the drive-thru and snack dispensers.
 Plan ahead of time for your pretty stressful nights and prepare nutritious quick-prep meals on your shopping list as you arrange your meals.